-Day students are not allowed in the dorms or dorm lounge during school hours.
+Note – day students are not allowed in the dorm lounge during school hours.

 It is natural that dorm students develop romantic relationships with other students.
 We expect students to cultivate healthy, respectful relationships with each other.
 Kissing, hugging and touching may make others uncomfortable.
 Inappropriate or sexual displays of affection as well as sexting and explicit photos are not acceptable.
-Such behaviour will result in consequences, including work duty, suspension or expulsion, depending on the seriousness of the offense.
+Such behaviour will result in consequences, depending on the seriousness of the offense.